 Workers between 18 and 35 years old with an income lower than 1.5 times the minimum wage are entitled to a government matching contribution for the first 24 contributions to the pension system.
 This contribution consists in two payments: a subsidy to employers for hiring this type of workers and a direct contribution to the worker's pension account of the same amount.
-The matching contribution is equivalent to 50% of the mandatory contribution over the minimum wage if the wage is greater than the minimum wage and lower than 1.5 times the minimum wage.
+The matching contribution is equivalent to 50% of the mandatory contribution of the worker if the wage is lower than or equal to the minimum wage; or 50% of the mandatory contribution over the minimum wage if the wage is greater than the minimum wage and lower than 1.5 times the minimum wage.